-Samsung Galaxy S IV to feature quad-core processor in U.S. along with 5-inch display, report claimsAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy S IV to feature quad-core processor in U.S. along with 5-inch display, report claimsAlex Wagner - Editorial Director of News and Content

 Thanks to a few official teasers and some less-than-official leaks, Samsung's Galaxy S IV has basically dominated the news over the past week or so.
 That continues tonight, as a new Bloomberg report has surfaced claiming to have some information on the upcoming smartphone's specs.
 According to the publication's "two people familiar with the product," the Galaxy S IV will come to market with a 5-inch display and 13-megapixel camera.
 The Galaxy S III features a 4.8-inch screen and 8-megapixel shooter.
 The tipsters add that Samsung will use different processors in different models of the Galaxy S IV, much like it did with the Galaxy S III, with the U.S. variant featuring a quad-core Qualcomm chip and other versions packing Samsung's own eight-core CPU.

 Bloomberg's sources also weighed in on the Galaxy S IV's software features, saying that it will include the ability to pause a video when it detects that a user's eyes have moved away from the screen.
 That description lines up with a "Smart Pause" feature that was named in a recent screenshot leak from an Android 4.2.1 ROM for the Galaxy S III.
 Interestingly, the same sources claim that the eye-scrolling functionality previously outed by the New York Times won't make the cut into the Galaxy S IV, but may arrive in future versions of the device.
 The aforementioned leaked screenshots also included a "Smart Scroll" feature that suggests that Samsung is indeed working on some eye-scrolling functionality.